Cross-Document Validation: Beyond OCR & IDP

 Why is IDP not sufficient for regulatory compliance verification?

 Intelligent Document Processing adds document classification and structured extraction on top of OCR, but it processes each document in isolation.
-The EU Anti-Money Laundering Regulation explicitly requires obliged entities to verify customer information through independent, reliable sources and to cross-reference data across documents.
-IDP can validate that an IBAN has the correct format, but it cannot confirm that the account holder on the bank details matches the company name on the registration certificate, or that the financed amount in the contract corresponds to the accepted quote.
-These cross-document checks are precisely what AMLR compliance demands.
+The BSA's Customer Identification Program rules and FinCEN guidance explicitly require covered institutions to verify customer identity through reliable, independent sources and to cross-reference data across documents.
+IDP can validate that a routing number has the correct format, but it cannot confirm that the account holder on the bank details matches the company name on the Articles of Incorporation, or that the financed amount in the contract corresponds to the accepted quote.
+These cross-document checks are precisely what BSA compliance demands.

 What types of inconsistencies does cross-document validation catch that manual review misses?

-Cross-document validation systematically catches inconsistencies that are invisible when documents are reviewed one at a time, including digit transpositions in registration numbers between a company certificate and bank details, amounts that diverge by small sums between a quote and a leasing contract, a signatory whose power of attorney is dated after the contract they signed, and a registered address that does not match an active business establishment in official registry data.
+Cross-document validation systematically catches inconsistencies that are invisible when documents are reviewed one at a time, including digit transpositions in EINs between a company's Articles of Incorporation and bank details, amounts that diverge by small sums between a quote and a leasing contract, a signatory whose power of attorney is dated after the contract they signed, and a registered address that does not match an active business establishment in official state registry data.
 CheckFile data across 120,000 documents found that 14.2 percent contained at least one amount discrepancy between the invoiced amount and the contractual amount.

 When is OCR alone sufficient for document processing?

 OCR is sufficient when you are processing documents one at a time with no need for consistency between them, such as digitizing paper archives, indexing incoming mail, or capturing structured forms with pre-defined field positions.
-It is not sufficient for client onboarding under KYC or KYB requirements, credit or leasing origination, tenant application screening, public procurement bid evaluation, or any workflow where an undetected inconsistency between documents could result in regulatory non-compliance, financial loss, or legal liability exceeding approximately 500 euros per incident.
+It is not sufficient for client onboarding under KYC or KYB requirements, credit or leasing origination, tenant application screening, government contract bid evaluation, or any workflow where an undetected inconsistency between documents could result in BSA non-compliance, financial loss, or legal liability exceeding approximately $500 per incident.

 What is the incremental cost of cross-document validation compared to OCR or IDP?

-The incremental cost of cross-document validation over standard IDP is approximately 0.50 to 1.00 euros per file.
-This compares against an average manual review cost of 5.40 to 11.25 euros for the equivalent check, calculated at 12 to 25 minutes at 0.45 euros per minute.
+The incremental cost of cross-document validation over standard IDP is approximately $0.50 to $1.00 per file.
+This compares against an average manual review cost of $7.80 to $16.25 for the equivalent check, calculated at 12 to 25 minutes at $0.65 per minute.
 The cost-to-performance ratio strongly favors automation, and a single prevented incident in a regulated workflow typically covers the validation cost for an entire year of file processing.

 Related reading: For a technical comparison of generative AI versus extraction approaches in document validation, see generative AI vs extraction AI.
 To understand the fraud detection techniques that complement cross-document checks, read our guide on AI document fraud detection.